 - Steam or briefly boil the cauliflower and broccoli florets until they are tender.
 Drain well.
 Mash most of the cauliflower with a potato masher and and chop the broccoli and the rest of the cauliflower roughly.

 - Prepare the saffron according to the instructions in my post on How to Use Saffron, the King of Spices with 1/2 tablespoon water.

 - Add the eggs, flour, salt, turmeric and baking powder to the saffron and beat with a whisk to incorporate the flour.
 Fold the chopped vegetables in the egg mixture.

 - Drizzle the oil in a non-stick coated square cake tin (25cm X 25cm) or a similar sized non-stick ovenproof frying pan.
 Put the tin in the oven for four minutes or until a little of the mixture dropped in the oil starts bubbling around the edges.
-Pour the mixture in the hot tin carefully and immediately shake the pan to distribute the mixture.
+Pour the mixture into the hot tin carefully and immediately shake the pan to distribute the mixture.
 Level the top with the back of a spoon or a spatula.
 Bake for 20 minutes.

-- Brush some more oil on top of the kookoo.
+- Brush some more oil on the top of the kookoo.
 Reduce the oven to 170C/325F.
 Bake for 10 minutes longer or until the top is golden.
 Let the kookoo cool a little in the tin.

 - Put a slightly larger chopping board or platter on the tin or frying pan.
 Holding the tin or pan and the chopping board carefully with both hands invert it like a cake.
 Cut the kookoo in wedges or squares with a bread knife.
 Serve warm or cold.
 Enjoy!